ioccc-src/winner/2020/endoh1/README.md

 ### Bug fixes and Credits

-The judges pointed out a bug of the original version that I submitted ([prog.alt.c](%%REPO_URL%%/2020/endoh1/prog.alt.c)).
+The judges pointed out a bug of the original version that I submitted, [prog.alt.c](%%REPO_URL%%/2020/endoh1/prog.alt.c).
 Because this program does not provide a feature to flag unprobed cells manually, we can do nothing if the number of unprobed cells are equal to the number of mines remaining; [unwinnable.txt](unwinnable.txt) is an example for such a case.

-Thus, I implemented an additional rule to flag all unprobed cells in such a case into the final version ([prog.c](%%REPO_URL%%/2020/endoh1/prog.c)).
+Thus, I implemented an additional rule to flag all unprobed cells in such a case into the final version: [prog.c](%%REPO_URL%%/2020/endoh1/prog.c).

 [Ilya Kurdyukov](../../authors.html#Ilya_Kurdyukov) also pointed out a warning "ignoring return value of 'fscanf'" only when `-O3` is used.
 So I changed the